A STORY OF INVINCIBILITY: OGUN OJALU OGBOMOSO (WAR CANNOT SUBJUGATE OGBOMOSOLAND)

 Ogbomoso, Home of the brave is a Yoruba town situated close to Ilorin, another Yoruba town that was presided over by Afonja, the Aare Ona Kakanfo (generalissimo) of Yorubaland in the early nineteenth century.
 Ilorin was taken over by a Fulani scholar of Islam that was hosted by Aare Afonja and later invited into his ranks, Shaikh Al Alim Ibn Salih (Alfa Alimi).

-After “Alim al Salih” and his army of Fulani Jihad razed Oyo-Ile (situated close to where Igboho is now) in 1835, took over Ilorin and with the fall of Oyo-Ile (old Oyo empire), Alfa Alimi was convinced that other Yoruba towns were already laid bare for him to conquer, he proceeded with his grand plan of conquering and islamizing Yorubaland but Ogbomoso was impassable for Alimi and his army.
+After “Alim al Salih” and his army of Fulani Jihad razed Oyo-Ile (situated close to where Igboho is now) in 1835, took over Ilorin and with the fall of Oyo-Ile (old Oyo empire), Alfa Alimi was convinced that other Yoruba towns were already laid bare for him to conquer, he proceeded with his grand plan of conquering and Islamizing Yorubaland but Ogbomoso was impassable for Alimi and his army.

-Ogbomoso became invincible, maybe because “Ogbomosos” were great warriors, and veterans in war strategies.
+Ogbomoso became invincible, maybe because “Ogbomosos” were great warriors and veterans in war strategies.
 All the schemes and attacks by “Alim al Salih” from his base in Ilorin were unsuccessful and even sometimes leaked.
-It was so prevalent and beyond doubt that Ogbomoso can never be subjugated by the end of Nineteenth century.
+It was so prevalent and beyond doubt that Ogbomoso can never be subjugated by the end of the Nineteenth century.
 This is evident in the Ogbomoso anthem which was poetically composed by Late Pa.
 Oladele Ajao in the early twentieth century:

 A de’nu oko a sinmi o